Lake Point, Utah: Tourism and The Utah Western Railway

 The success of the Lake Point brand surrounding both the railroad stop and the resort pulled the community's identity into its gravity.
 The town was named E.T.
 City in the census on one occasion in the decade that it was first settled, but that name lost out to Lake Point in identifying the town to a majority of outsiders looking to interact with the settlement in terms of labels on maps, post office naming, rail stops, and later highway signage.
 At a parochial level, the townspeople in the settlement would continue to identify their community as the E.T.
 Ward.

 Early railroading was very difficult with many smaller railroads ultimately folding and becoming part of larger railroad companies.
 On September 16, 1877 the Utah Western Railway completed its initial buildout to receive freight from Stockton, Utah, but the company was losing money.
 It ultimately sold under foreclosure on November 3, 1880 and rebranded into the Utah & Nevada Railway with further consolidation and renaming in its future.
 Operating a successful resort on the Great Salt Lake was perhaps just as difficult of an endeavor.
 The Lake Point Resort had to contend with demand for its product becoming too large for its scale.
 And thus competition with a newer and larger resorts further up the eastern shore.
 The second challenge it had to face was drastically varying lake levels that left the facilities far away from the water's edge.

-In 1892 the Clinton property was sold to the Buffalo Park Land Company, who envisioned a large resort on the area.
-They mapped streets, planted trees, imported buffalo, and began building cabins.
-However, the venture did not succeed, and the remaining buffalo became the nucleus of the buffalo herd on nearby Antelope Island.
+In 1889, William Glasmann and a Mr. John Lynch purchased the Jeter Clinton Property containing both the historic Jeter Clinton home and the Lake House Hotel.
+In the same year of this land acquisition, Glasmann had visited Texas and met Charles Jesse “Buffalo” Jones of Kansas.
+He put a down payment on acquiring a portion of the Jones American bison herd and offered for him to manage what Glasmann called his Utah Buffalo Zoological Gardens.
+The first handful of American bison arrived in Lake Point in October of 1889 in a starved and weak state from Manitoba.
+In less than a year, Glasmann’s heard grew to seventeen.

+The acquired Clinton land and the buffalo were part of a real estate scheme to sell subdivided cottage lots with beautiful planted trees, gardens, and culinary water wells with the tourist attraction of a Buffalo Park.
+The venture was unsuccessful and on February 18, 1893, Glasmann’s Buffalo Park Land Company sold its seventeen American bison to John E. Dooley.
+The bison were herded around the lake up to Farmington and loaded on a flat boat to become the nucleus of the buffalo herd on nearby Antelope Island.